Skip to content

 Operational telemetry (RFC-007)

-Every MemoryManager.recall() and .synthesize() call also emits a per-query event to ~/.amem/telemetry/telemetry_YYYY-MM-DD.jsonl (parallel to the main OCSF log).
-In INFO mode this is aggregated counts plus latency; at DEBUG level it adds per-note metadata, tier distribution, vector/graph latency breakdown, and citation-based utility feedback.
+Every MemoryManager.recall() and .synthesize() call emits a per-query event to ~/.amem/telemetry/telemetry_YYYY-MM-DD.jsonl.
+At INFO level this is aggregated counts plus latency; at DEBUG it adds per-note metadata, tier distribution, vector/graph latency breakdown, and citation-based utility feedback.

 Script Purpose

-python -m zettelforge.scripts.telemetry_aggregator --date YYYY-MM-DD Daily summary report (latency averages, tier distribution, unused notes, top utility notes)
+python -m zettelforge.scripts.telemetry_aggregator --date YYYY-MM-DD Daily summary: latency averages, tier distribution, unused notes, top utility notes

-python -m zettelforge.scripts.human_eval_sampler Sample 20 random synthesis briefings for the monthly human evaluation rubric (see docs/human-evaluation-rubric.md)
+python -m zettelforge.scripts.human_eval_sampler Sample 20 random synthesis briefings for the monthly human-evaluation rubric

-streamlit run src/zettelforge/scripts/telemetry_dashboard.py Optional visualization (query volume, latency p50/p95, tier/utility trends, unused notes warning)
+streamlit run src/zettelforge/scripts/telemetry_dashboard.py Optional visualisation: query volume, latency p50/p95, tier/utility trends

 Raw note content is never persisted in telemetry — only IDs, tiers, source types, and domains.
 Query text is truncated to 200 chars at INFO and 500 at DEBUG.
 All data stays local.